darthwalsh/bin/apps/obsidian.plugins.md

     - Reorder bullets / sub-bullets with hotkeys
 - https://github.com/shichongrui/obsidian-reveal-active-file
     - Make obsidian act more like how I use vscode
+    - [ ] With new obsidian release, might not need this now?
 - https://github.com/obsidian-tasks-group/obsidian-tasks
     - [Queries](https://publish.obsidian.md/tasks/Queries/About+Queries) with ```` ```task````
     - Can add `explain` to query to get English breakdown